Breakfast doesn't get much easier than this super quick recipe for microwave scrambled eggs.

 - 3 large eggs

-- 1 tablespoon whole milk
+- 1 tablespoon whole milk (or cream)

-- 1/4 teaspoon kosher salt
+- ¼ teaspoon Diamond Crystal kosher salt

 - Pinch black pepper

-- ¼ cup shredded cheddar cheese
+- ¼ cup shredded cheddar cheese (optional but good)

 - In a small microwave-safe bowl, microwave the butter until melted, about 30 seconds.
 Brush it all over the bowl.